 Among all the numbers, rules, laws, taxes, and spreadsheets in the world of FP Transitions, Elise adds the color and fun.

-As Director of Design & Marketing at FP Transitions, Elise Rogers heads a team of creative and marketing professionals.
-Her leadership combines a B.S. in Design Management with 8 years of industry experience to craft the message of FP Transitions, and spearhead communications with the vast–and varied–audience of financial service professionals in the US.
+As director of design & marketing at FP Transitions, Elise Rogers heads a team of creative and marketing professionals.
+Her leadership combines a B.S. in design management with eight years of industry experience to craft the message of FP Transitions, and spearhead communications with the vast—and varied—audience of financial service professionals in the U.S.

 A Silicon Valley transplant to Portland, Elise enjoys life in the Northwest with her husband, son, and beagle including weekends fishing, hiking, and creating culinary perfection right in their own kitchen.

 Our very own Rebecca of Sunnybrook Farm.
 And she can draw too!